NannyML/nannyml/README.md

 # License

 NannyML is distributed under an Apache License Version 2.0.
 A complete version is found [here](LICENSE.MD).
-All contributions will be made under distributed under this license.
+All contributions will be distributed under this license.